AztecProtocol/wallet-ui/README.md

 ## architecture

+The main points in the wallet design have been the following:

+- It should use a secure key generation scheme with recovery methods.
+You can find more about key generation [here](https://hackmd.io/@aztec-network/SkMotEaIo)
+- It should be embeddable in the dapp to perform decryption operations
+- It should use walletconnect as the transport protocol

-The structure of entry points is mandated by the walletconnect connection flow, there are three entry points to the wallet:
+The structure of entry points is mandated by the walletconnect connection flow.
+There are three entry points to the wallet:

 - `/wc`: Will be opened by the dapp using web3Modal with a pairing proposal.
 It will create/unlock the Aztec wallet and then ask the user to accept or deny the pairing.
 - `/iframe`: Will be opened inside the dapp as an iframe to perform long-running operations such as note decryption.
 It will also show the transaction approval UI.